libavg/libavg/sphinxdoc/misc.rst

     .. autoclass:: Bitmap

-        Class representing a rectangular set of pixels.
-Bitmaps can be obtained from any RasterNode.
-For nodes of type Image, the current bitmap can be set as well.
+        Class representing a rectangular set of pixels in CPU memory.
+Bitmaps can be obtained from any :py:class:`RasterNode` or loaded from disk.
+For nodes of type :py:class:`ImageNode`, the current bitmap can be set as well.

-        The layout of the pixels in the bitmap is determined by it's pixel format.
+        The layout of the pixels in the bitmap is described by it's pixel format.
-        Possible return values are :py:const:`B5G6R5`, :py:const:`B8G8R8`,
-        :py:const:`B8G8R8A8`, :py:const:`B8G8R8X8`, :py:const:`A8B8G8R8`,
-        :py:const:`X8B8G8R8`, :py:const:`R5G6B5`, :py:const:`R8G8B8`,
-        :py:const:`R8G8B8A8`, :py:const:`R8G8B8X8`, :py:const:`A8R8G8B8`,
-        :py:const:`X8R8G8B8`, :py:const:`I8` and :py:const:`YCbCr422`.
+        The names for pixel format constants are confusing.
+They try to follow logic, but it's a bit elusive: In many cases, each component is described by a single letter indicating it's role in the pixel and a number indicating the number of bits used for this component.
+        Components are named in the order they appear in memory.
+In the cases where the name doesn't follow this logic, reasons for the name are historical or by convention or something, and anyway, most pixel formats are only used internally and users usually won't come into contact with them.
+The pixel formats
+        are:

+            * :py:const:`B5G6R5`: 16 bits per pixel blue, green, red components.
+            * :py:const:`B8G8R8`: 24 bits per pixel blue, green, red components.
+            * :py:const:`B8G8R8A8`: 32 bits per pixel: blue, green, red and an alpha (opacity) component.
+            * :py:const:`B8G8R8X8`: 32 bits per pixel, with the last byte unused.
+            * :py:const:`A8B8G8R8`
+            * :py:const:`X8B8G8R8`
+            * :py:const:`R5G6B5`
+            * :py:const:`R8G8B8`
+            * :py:const:`R8G8B8A8`
+            * :py:const:`R8G8B8X8`
+            * :py:const:`A8R8G8B8`
+            * :py:const:`X8R8G8B8`
+            * :py:const:`I8`: 8 bits of greyscale intensity.
+            * :py:const:`I16`: 16 bits of greyscale intensity.
+            * :py:const:`A8`: 8 bits of transparency information.
+            * :py:const:`YCbCr411`: Interleaved YCbCr: Y Y Cb Y Y Cr.
+              Effectively 12 bits per pixel.
+Output format of some cameras.
+            * :py:const:`YCbCr422`: Interleaved YCbCr: Cb Y Cr Y.
+              Effectively 16 bits per pixel.
+Output format of some cameras.
+            * :py:const:`YUYV422`: Like YCbCr422, but grey values come first, so the order is Y Cb Y Cr.
+            * :py:const:`YCbCr420p`: Not a valid pixel format for a single bitmap, but still a description of planar bitmap coding.
+Signifies separate bitmaps for Y, Cb and Cr components, with Cb and Cr half as big in both x and y dimensions.
+This is mpeg YCbCr, where the color components have values from 16...235.
+Used by many video formats, including mpeg.
+            * :py:const:`YCbCrJ420p`: Same as YCbCr420p, but this is the jpeg version with component values in the range 0...255.
+Used in video as well, for instance in motion jpeg encoding.
+            * :py:const:`YCbCrA420p`: YCbCr420p with an additional alpha (transparency)
+              bitmap at full resolution.
+Used in flash video with transparency.
+            * :py:const:`BAYER8`: Bayer pattern.
+This is raw camera sensor data with an unspecified pixel order.
+The other :py:const:`BAYER_XXX` constants specify differing camera sensor arrangements.
+            * :py:const:`BAYER8_RGGB`
+            * :py:const:`BAYER8_GBRG`
+            * :py:const:`BAYER8_GRBG`
+            * :py:const:`BAYER8_BGGR`
+            * :py:const:`R32G32B32A32F`: 32 bits per channel float RGBA.
+            * :py:const:`I32F`: 32 bits per channel greyscale intensity.

         .. py:method:: __init__(size, pixelFormat, name)